FC Schalke 04: Notable former players

 In the year 2000, the supporters voted for Schalker Jahrhundertelf, the "Team of the Century":

 Records

 Stadium

 Schalke's stadium, known as the Veltins-Arena under a sponsorship agreement with Veltins brewery, was built in the summer of 2001 and has a capacity of 62,271 spectators.
 Schalke regularly draws sell-out crowds to what is widely regarded as one of the most modern and best multi-use facilities in Europe.
 The facility was previously known as the Arena AufSchalke and replaced the Parkstadion (capacity of 62,000) built in 1973.
 Prior to this, the club played its matches in the Glückauf-Kampfbahn, constructed in 1928 with a capacity of 35,000.
-The facility was used for amateur matches during its later years with a reduced capacity of 5,000.
+The Glückauf-Kampfbahn was used for amateur matches during its later years with a reduced capacity of 11,000.
+It is still used by the club for ceremonial purposes, like for the introduction of new players and head coaches.

 Fan culture

 The number of members of Schalke 04 grew from 10,000 in 1991 to 160,000 in 2022.
 This figure makes Schalke 04 the second-biggest sports club in Germany and fourth-biggest sports club in the world, behind Bayern Munich, Benfica, and CA Boca Juniors.
 As of 2022, Schalke is ranked as the 94th-best football club in Europe and in Continental Europe by UEFA's UEFA club rankings.
 A representation of the Schalke 04 membership structure in 2014 showed, among other things, a female share of 20 per cent and a share of the age group up to ten years of 14 per cent.
 Around 30 per cent of the members were not from North Rhine-Westphalia.
 Apart from Gelsenkirchen (10,197 members) and its immediate neighbouring towns, the members of Schalke 04 also come from more distant cities such as Cologne (1,117) and Berlin (932).
 This high growth in Schalke 04 membership is also promoted by promotions of Schalke 04, as from 2013 to further "advertise Schalke 04 brand".

 On 21 August 2013, Schalke 04 played their first home match of the 2013–14 season, a UEFA Champions League qualifier at the Veltins-Arena against the Greek runners-up PAOK (led by former head coach Huub Stevens), drawing 1–1.
 The match and result was more than overshadowed by a controversial police operation in the "S04 Ultras Gelsenkirchen" block of the Veltins-Arena against the fans of the home team with nearly 80 of the home team's fans injured.
 The return match was won 3–2 by Schalke without any of their supporters allowed to attend the match.